99969/HttpCanary/app_ug_en.md

     </base-config>
 </network-security-config>
 ```
-Please note that these configurations should be removed in the release version!
-More information, see Android Developer [Network security configuration](https://developer.android.com/training/articles/security-config).
+Please note that these configurations should be removed in the release versions!
+For more information, please go to Android Developer [Network security configuration](https://developer.android.com/training/articles/security-config).

 ### 1.2 Third-part app
 We can use [VirtualApp](https://github.com/asLody/VirtualApp) to capture the third-part app's HTTPS packets.
 Here are a few steps to setup the environment.